You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 5.2 Mobile in-app purchases

-Mobile App purchases of digital goods, digital services, subscriptions, Tips, Superfan subscriptions, Backer Slots, Drop Room entries, Backer Rewards, Shoutouts, and other mobile digital products may be processed by Apple App Store or Google Play.
+Mobile App purchases of digital goods, digital services, subscriptions, Tips, Superfan subscriptions, Backer Slots, Drop Room entries, Backer Rewards, Shoutouts, and other mobile digital products may be processed by Apple App Store or Google Play in accordance with their in-app purchase and subscription rules.

 For Mobile Purchases, BTR may receive and store: